dNamiLab/dNami/doc/usage/genRhs.rst

 Advanced use: alias for a quantity vs storing a quantity
 ########################################################

-For performance purposes, when building their ``rhs.py``, the user can choose to either have aliases for intermediate variables in their RHS expression which are replaced when the pseudo-code is turned into fortran **or** compute intermediate variables which are stored and then that memory is accessed when computing the RHS.
-Simplistically, the first approach results in a lower memory footprint but higher arithmetic intensity whereas the second approach requires more memory, requires accessing theses additional memory addresses but has a lower arithmetic intensity.
+For performance purposes, when building their ``rhs.py``, the user can choose to either have aliases for intermediate variables in their RHS expression which are replaced when the pseudo-code is turned into Fortran **or** compute intermediate variables which are stored and then that memory is accessed when computing the RHS.
+Simplistically, the first approach results in a lower memory footprint but higher arithmetic intensity whereas the second approach requires more memory, requires accessing these additional memory addresses but has a lower arithmetic intensity.

 Let us assume that the user has created an almost identical ``rhs.py`` to the one in the previous sub-section for their one-dimensional case, but this time ``p`` is a stored variable :